Juan Román Riquelme: 2008–09 season

 In October 2008, Boca Juniors centre-back Julio César Cáceres had a very public conflict with his teammate Riquelme, when during an interview on a Paraguayan radio station in Asunción, during his training with his national team, Cáceres questioned Riquelme's motivation.
-He claimed that, "In some matches, he is apparently running and in others he is passive.
+He claimed: "In some matches, he is apparently running and in others he is passive.
 He seems to be mentally saturated.
 He seems to have more motivation when he plays for his country."
-Riquelme responded by saying, in a telephone interview on the Fox Sports cable channel, "He doesn't know what I feel for the club.
-I take part in pre-match concentration just like the other players and I didn't have a holiday because I chose to play in the Olympic.
+Riquelme responded by saying, in a telephone interview on the Fox Sports cable channel: "He doesn't know what I feel for the club.
+I take part in pre-match concentration just like the other players and I didn't have a holiday because I chose to play in the Olympics.
 When we won the gold, I ran to the airport so I could play in the (Recopa Sudamericana 2008) final."
-He added, "These things should be kept in the dressing-room, he's broken all the codes of football."
+He added: "These things should be kept in the dressing-room, he's broken all the codes of football."
 After Boca won the Superclásico derby match over Buenos Aires rivals River Plate on 21 October 2008, Cáceres said that the conflict "has been left behind", adding that the relationship between the two players had improved.

 During the second leg of the 2008 Recopa Sudamericana, Riquelme scored a 91st minute free-kick to equalize the scores for Boca Juniors at 2–2 against Arsenal de Sarandí on 27 August 2008.
 Boca Juniors won the tie 5–3 on aggregate.